dekoza/mtgpl/GK2.rst

    • Destroy target creature and you lose life equal to its toughness.

-   • Return target creature card with converted mana cost 1 or less from your graveyard to the battlefield.
+   • Return target creature card with mana value 1 or less from your graveyard to the battlefield.

 :mtgtip:`Orzhov Pontiff<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/6/6630ff79-5c23-4b34-a511-9b253e310461.jpg?1551119431|https://scryfall.com/card/gk2/43/orzhov-pontiff?utm_source=api>`